Mardy Colliery: 1885 explosion

 By 1885, the colliery was employing 961 men, 200 on the night shift and 761 on the day shift.
 At approximately 2.40 p.m. on Wednesday 23 December 1885, with 750 men below ground, a loud report was heard above ground, and a column of smoke and dust then bellowed from the upcast shaft.

-A rescue team led by Mr. William Thomas, a director of Lockett's Merthyr Steam Coal Company, immediately descended.
+A rescue team led by William Thomas, a director of Lockett's Merthyr Steam Coal Company, immediately descended.
 Finding the workers in the West district had survived, they also joined the rescue effort.
 The team found a group of 30 men and boys on the East district, who having been working 120 yd below the explosion, had survived.
-But bodies were readily found, and with due care for the safety of the rescuers, it took until the following Sunday to complete the recovery of all 81 bodies: 63 from suffocation; 18 from burns and violence.
+However, bodies were readily found, and with due care for the safety of the rescuers, it took until the following Sunday to complete the recovery of all 81 bodies: 63 from suffocation; 18 from burns and violence.
 The funerals for the victims were held at Ferndale and Llanwonno cemeteries, on the following Saturday, Sunday and Monday.

 After the Coroner's Inquest, held at the Maerdy Hotel on 12–18 January 1886, a barrister, A. G. C. Liddell, was appointed to submit a report to the Mines Inspector, and hence to the Minister and both houses of Parliament.
 In his report, Liddell stated that: